VikramT19/binarytree/README.md

 # Testing Details

-EvoSuite

-EvoSuite is an automatic test case generation tool.
+- EvoSuite: An automatic test case generation tool.
 It automatically generates JUnit test cases for your code.
 EvoSuite-generated tests can be found in the test/evosuite-tests/ directory.

-JUnit

-JUnit is a widely used testing framework for Java.
+- JUnit: A widely used testing framework for Java.
 JUnit tests can be found in the test/junit-tests/ directory.

-Randoop

-Randoop is an automatic test generation tool.
+- Randoop: An automatic test generation tool.
 It creates random sequences of method calls to find and report errors.
 Randoop-generated tests can be found in the test/randoop-tests/ directory.